mtulio/infrastructure-provider-onboarding-guide/docs/platform-external/use-case-oci-upi.md

     OCI CLI documentation for [`oci os object put`](https://docs.oracle.com/en-us/iaas/tools/oci-cli/3.29.1/oci_cli_docs/cmdref/os/object/put.html)

-- Generate the signed URL for the bootstrap object to be used in the user data:
+- Generate the pre-authenticated request to generate a unique URL used by the bootstrap to access the ignition file stored in the OCI object store:

+!!! warning "Attention"
+    The bucket object URL will expire in one hour if you are planning to create the bootstrap later, please adjust the `$EXPIRES_TIME`.

+    The install certificates expire 24 hours after the ignition files have been created, consider regenerating it if the ignitions are older than that.

 ```sh
 EXPIRES_TIME=$(date -d '+1 hour' --rfc-3339=seconds)